 What Is Link Building?
 A Definition

-There are several different techniques that fall under the link building umbrella.
+There are several different techniques that fall under the link profile building umbrella.
 When SEO was in its infancy in the 90s, quantity was the name of the game.
 People even started to buy backlinks from link farms because increasing the number of links pointing to their site directly correlated with their position in the search results.

-Why Is Link Building Important For SEO?
+Why Are Link Building Strategies Important For SEO?

 How Search Engines Work